zrimseku/bootstrap-ci/README.md

 with multiple bootstrap methods for estimation of confidence intervals.

 # Bootstrap sampling
 Bootstrap can be divided into two separate steps.
-The first one is **bootstrap sampling**, that enables us to get the bootstrap distribution, which approximates the distribution of the observed parameter.
+The first one is **bootstrap sampling**, that produces the bootstrap distribution, which approximates the distribution of the observed parameter.
 There are different approaches to bootstrap sampling, differing primarily in their underlying data assumptions and parameter estimation.
 In this package you can choose between non-parametric and hierarchical sampling.